 - Apple green food color – 2-3 pinches

-1. Sieve the flour first.
-Grease a plate with ghee and keep it ready.
+- Grease a round plate or tray with ghee and keep aside.

-4. Add vanilla essence and food color to the roasted flour.
+- Add vanilla essence and food color to the roasted flour and mix well.

-10. Wait until it cools considerably and once again using the knife you can cut them into desired shape perfectly.
+- Wait until it cools down considerably and once again using the knife you can cut them into desired shape perfectly.